CopernicaMarketingSoftware/Documentation/Publisher/en/dmarc.md

 Of course, in reality the settings in your DMARC record are mainly guidelines for receivers.
 A receiver can decide to ignore the settings, and handle your mail differently than you have specified.
-But the guidelines are often used.

 Besided the delivery policy and the percentage, you can also add email addresses to your DMARC record.
 Receivers use this address to notify you when they get